bradtraversy/react-crash-2024/README.md

 # React Jobs Project (YouTube)

-This is the jobs listing project from the 2024 crash course.
+This is the jobs listing project from the [YouTube crash course](https://youtu.be/LDB4uaJ87e0).

 <img src="public/screen.png" />